 - To show her frustrations she may throw things at you or her siblings.
 It is your responsibility to bring her under control if she throws or hits in inappropriate ways.

-- You can enjoy the simple pleasures of singing and reading together.
+- You can enjoy the simple pleasures of singing and reading out to her.

 - Take your child for a walk outside regularly.
-This will provide her ample scope to enhance her running or crawling skills.
+This will provide her ample scope to enhance her running.

 - In case you are planning to get back to work, it is very important that you organize your chores.
 Planning in advance and prioritization will help you spend quality time with your child.